field-533541_1280

 With this in mind, how are enterprises connecting to their IaaS providers and why would you select one method over another?
 And what's the global geographic distribution of cloud providers looking like these days?

-Lucky for us, this is Patrick's specialty, he had an hour to spare, and he brought us a new map to help us visualize the cloud.
+This is why we had to have Principal Analyst Patrick Christian on the podcast.
+We're overdue to talk about cloud and WAN infrastructure.
+Lucky for us, this is Patrick's specialty.
+He had an hour to spare, and he brought us a new map to help us visualize the cloud.

 Once we hit record, Greg asked about all things cloud, data center strategy, the latest insider lingo (Regions vs. availability zones?), and the controversial politics of using video during conference calls.
 (Listen all the way through to hear Greg's sartorial strategy for video calls.)